 5 Smart Choices for Living Well

 Life is full of choices.
-Nowhere is this more evident than in the lives of boomer women living with one or more chronic illnesses.
+Nowhere is this more evident than in the lives of Boomer women living with one or more chronic illnesses.
 As more Baby Boomers become both sandwich generationers and chronically ill, the need to understand the choices before us, and their consequences, increases dramatically.

 As someone who lives with multiple autoimmune diseases marked by chronic pain, fatigue, and limited mobility, I recognize the need to choose wisely.
 In less than a week, I fly to Seattle to spend time with my son and his wife.
 A few days after my return, I travel to be with my father who will undergo high-risk surgery to reposition his stomach and esophagus ten years after another surgeon botched the job while removing the cancer from his esophagus.
 Within a week after my Dad’s surgery, I keynote two major speaking events.
 Did I mention this will all take place while I juggle a career, business, and multiple writing and speaking demands?

 For Boomers living with Chronic Illness, even simple choices can dramatically affect the quality of lives and the lives of those they love.
 Consider making five simple choices that will reap big rewards:

 Make Self-Care a priority.
 Exercise, eat well, and get enough sleep.
 Although easier said than done, these basics of healthy living are foundational to living well with chronic illness.
 Nurture yourself by regularly doing things that you love—read a book, meet friends for dinner, or listen to relaxing music.
 Know what nourishes your soul and do it.
 Even taking a 10-minute walk, you can reduce stress, clear your mind, and enable you to face your responsibilities with renewed strength.
 Just a little self-nurturing each day can make a big difference in your physical and mental health and stamina.